stilldavid/userland-book/general_purpose/index.md

 like math, or complex data structures, or not looking like a punctuation-heavy variety of alphabet soup.

-It turns out that there's a threshold of complexity beyond which life is easier if you switch from shell scripting to a more robust language.
+It turns out that there's a threshold of complexity beyond which life becomes easier if you switch from shell scripting to a more robust language.
 Just where this threshold is located varies a lot between users and problems, but I often start thinking about switching languages before a script gets bigger than I can view on my screen all at once.  `addprop` is a good example:

 <!-- exec -->